William Yorzyk: 1956 Olympic Gold medal

 Yorzyk represented the United States at the 1956 Summer Olympics in Melbourne, Australia.
 He was the first swimmer to win the gold medal in the new 200-meter butterfly event, finishing with a time of 2:19.3 in the final.
+At the Olympics, he was coached by his Springfield College Coach, Charles Silvia, who had been selected as the U.S. Olympic Swim Coach for the games at Melbourne.